 Bald eagles (Haliaeetus leucocephalus), protected under the Bald and Golden Eagle Protection Act, use the project vicinity for wintering and breeding.
 One bald eagle nest and two bald eagle roost core areas are documented within 1 mile of the project area.
-The bald eagle nest and one of the bald eagle nest roost core areas are located approximately 0.9 mile south of the project area on the south side of the Lewis River; the other bald eagle roost core area is located approximately 0.9 mile southeast of Saddle Dam Park.
+The bald eagle nest and one of the bald eagle nest roost core areas are located approximately 0.9 mile south of the project area on the south side of the Lewis River; the other bald eagle roost core area is located approximately 0.9 mile southeast of Saddle Dam Park Day Use area.

 Mammals known to occur in the general project area include Roosevelt elk, deer, Douglas squirrel, Townsend's chipmunk, beaver, mink, black bear, bobcat, river otter, and coyote.
 Raccoon and other small mammal and bat species are also likely to occur.
 Columbia black-tailed deer and Roosevelt elk are state priority mammal species that have been documented in the project vicinity.
-There are over 200 Roosevelt elk in the Yale Reservoir valley, which is used for wintering habitat, and elk are known to use the fields and meadows in Saddle Dam Park year round.
+There are over 200 Roosevelt elk in the Yale Reservoir valley, which is used for wintering habitat, and elk are known to use the fields and meadows within the Saddle Dam Farm year-round.
 The WDFW designates Roosevelt elk as a species of recreational, commercial, or tribal importance that is vulnerable and a state priority species.

-Larch Mountain salamander (Plethodon larselli) (a state-listed sensitive species) is known to occur within 1 mile of the project area, but no occurrences have been documented on Yale Saddle Dam or within Saddle Dam Park.
+Larch Mountain salamander (Plethodon larselli) (a state-listed sensitive species) is known to occur within 1 mile of the project area, but no occurrences have been documented on Yale Saddle Dam or within the Saddle Dam Park Day use area.